TheiloT/MVA-DSNeRF/README.md

  - Added functions to visualize ray termination distributions;
  - Added functions to plot metrics from rendered test views.

+The report of the project can be found in the [MVA_report](MVA_report/) folder.

 The rest of this README is from the original code, unless explicitly stated otherwise.

 MVA student: Theïlo TERRISSE